mshong0320/Smart-Robofan-Code/README.md

 # Smart-Robofan-Code
-Arduino code for driving all the motors, sensors, and pixy camera to give autonomous driving mode to the robe-fan
+Arduino code for driving all the motors, sensors, and pixy camera to give autonomous driving mode to this robot.